GregWoods/gregwoods.github.io/_posts/2020-03-30-the-65w-rule-for-upgrading-the-pc.md

 ---
 layout: single
-title:  "How to Learn Embedded Rust on the STM32F103 Blue Pill"
+title:  "Buying a CPU...
+My 65W rule"
-date:   2020-03-12 19:32:31 +0000
+date:   2020-03-30 19:32:31 +0000
-categories: microcontroller embedded rust stm32 bluepill
+categories: hardware budget
-excerpt: It's a long journey from Arduino to Embedded Rust.
-So avoid false starts, and take it slow!
+excerpt: So much choice and so little money.
+How do you decide your priorities when upgrading your PC.
+Here is my thought process...
 published: true
 ---